Role: UX Design lead

 What is 'Projects'?

-Project Hub: Better Organization and Teamwork
+Project Hub: Better Organisation and Teamwork

-The new Project Hub helps our customers stay organized by keeping all project files and information in one place.
+The new Project Hub helps our customers stay organised by keeping all project files and information in one place.
 Instead of searching through scattered documents, everyone can find what they need quickly and know they're looking at the most current version.

 Teams Feature: Secure Collaboration

-The Teams feature lets you create groups within your company and invite other organizations to join your project.
+The Teams feature lets you create groups within your company and invite other organisations to join your project.
 You control who can see and edit what information.
 This means developers, city staff, consultants, and other partners can work together securely on the same project.

 Key goals: